ahrefs/ocaml-ahrocksdb/README.md

-# ocaml-rocksdb -- a binding to RocksDB
+# ocaml-ahrocksdb -- a binding to RocksDB

 This is a binding to Facebook's RocksDB.